-Porter beer history dates back to the 1700s in England.
-At the time this brew was called an ‘Entire’ and was actually a single beer based off of a previous version called 'Three Threads' which combined three beer styles (old ale, new ale, and mild ale) to create its unique taste.
-The name ‘Porter’, however, didn't surface until the 18th century when the beer style grew hugely popular among the dock workers and other laborers who bared the nickname ‘porters’.
+Porter beer history dates back to the early 1700s in England with London brewer Ralph Harwood.
+At the time this London porter was called an ‘Entire’ and was actually a single beer based off of a previous version called 'Three Threads' which combined three beer styles (old ale, new ale, and mild ale) to create its unique taste.
+The name ‘Porter’, however, did not surface until the 18th century when the beer style grew hugely popular among the dockworkers and other laborers who bared the nickname ‘porters’.
 This byname stuck and the official title became Porter.

-The Brown Porter is said to have moderate aromas and flavors of malt and light roasted qualities with possible hints of chocolate, caramel, nuts, or toffee.
+The Brown Porter is said to have moderate aromas and flavors of brown malt and light roasted qualities with possible hints of chocolate, caramel, nuts, or toffee.
 The hops presence is not strong and has low fruity elements on the nose and palate.
 The clarity of these brews is fair and their color can range from light brown to dark brown with crimson hues.
 Brown Porters typically have a light tan head and light to medium body complexity with fairly high carbonation.
 The ABV range is between 4 - 5.4% and they have IBU’s between 18 - 35.

 Baltic Porters originally come from countries near the Baltic Sea and are derived with influences from both English Porters and Russian Imperial Stouts.
 However, they are also often intertwined with Imperial Porters due to their similar stature.
 These brews are typically rich in flavor and complexity with a large malty-sweet personality.
 Baltic Porters are not overly sweet, though, and contain the typical chocolaty, toffee flavors with some dark fruit, licorice or coffee in the finish.
 This style is very dark brown and can contain some reddish or copper hues accompanied by a long-lasting head.
 They are full-bodied and have a high carbonation but remain smooth through the finish.
 Their ABV range is between 5.5 - 9.5% and their IBU’s are between 20 - 40.

-The members in our Craft Beer Club have experienced each of these brew varietals and will certainly be discovering more in our future monthly shipments.
+The members in our Craft Beer Club have experienced each of these brew styles and will certainly be discovering more in our future monthly shipments.
 We have featured an Organic Porter from Butte Creek Brewing as well as other award-winning brews in our long list of featured Porter beers.

-Scuttlebutt Brewing Company
+Roughtail Brewing Company